 The earliest dated examples that I am aware of come from Orkney, where we have radiocarbon dates of the very early Iron Age for at least three examples and artefactual material from a few others that supports a very early date here.
-Additionally, the is a further example from Orkney, which will be published by the Institute soon that yields a spectacularly early date for construction and use (watch this space)!
+Additionally, the is a further example from Orkney, which will be published by the Institute soon, that yields a spectacularly early date for construction and use (watch this space)!

 Why were they abandoned?

-One archaeologist has suggested that for the souterrains in NE mainland Scotland there is an ‘abandonment horizon’ chronologically and he attributes this to the collapse of relationships with the Roman army in the mid to late 2nd Century AD, which he would suggest had, until then, fostered a growth in the agrarian economy of that part of Scotland to feed the needs of the Roman army, and hence a growth in local storage facilities to cope with this demand.
+One archaeologist has suggested that for the souterrains in north-east mainland Scotland there is an “abandonment horizon” chronologically and he attributes this to the collapse of relationships with the Roman army in the mid to late 2nd Century AD, which, he would suggest had, until then, fostered a growth in the agrarian economy of that part of Scotland to feed the needs of the Roman army, and hence a growth in local storage facilities to cope with this demand.

 What are they used for?

-The age old question and one that we aim to give at least some sensible contributions to through our research at The Cairns and in the Windwick Bay landscape more generally, at least for Orkney and Atlantic Scotland.
+The age-old question and one that we aim to give at least some sensible contributions to through our research at The Cairns and in the Windwick Bay landscape more generally, at least for Orkney and Atlantic Scotland.

-For one thing they may not all have been used for the same purpose in each of the key regions in which they are found.
+For one thing, they may not all have been used for the same purpose in each of the key regions in which they are found.
 Indeed, the chronological variety that I’ve mentioned above could encourage us to contemplate whether they are the same thing at all, in which case our term souterrain becomes nothing more than a descriptive typology, rather than a cultural phenomenon representing affinities across a large regional canvass during the Iron Age and early Historic periods.

 The traditional explanations are largely three-fold and usually argued to be mutually exclusive: